hamoid/Processing-Workshop-Tool/README.md

 ## Install
 * Download and compile a recent version of node.js: http://nodejs.org/#download and
-* Download and install a recent version of npm: http://npmjs.org/
+* Download and install a recent version of npm: http://npmjs.org/ (maybe automatically installed with node.js)
 * git clone git://github.com/hamoid/Processing-Workshop-Tool.git
 * cd Processing-Workshop-Tool/
 * npm install express
 * npm install jade
 * npm install socket.io
-* npm install sqlite3
 * npm install stylus
+* npm install -g coffee-script

 ## Run
 * cd Processing-Workshop-Tool/
-* node server.js
+* coffee server
 * Open http://localhost:3000 in your browser.
 * Open http://{your IP}:3000 in other computers or smartphones in your network.
 * Click the green window title bar to set your name.